Nabakalebara: Jirna bera parityaga

 Jirna bera parityaga (ଜୀର୍ଣ୍ଣବେର ପରିତ୍ୟାଗ) means "the leaving of the old deity and the consecration of the new".
 As a person puts on new garments and gives up the old, the soul accepts new material bodies and gives up old, useless ones.
 According to temple rituals, the deities are changed.
 Made from the neem tree, musk, sandalwood and other combinations, they undergo a change before the adhika ashadha ends.
 Agama shastras followed in other parts of India for Vishnu worship, such as the Vaikhanasas, also prescribe the change of wooden deities under a specific astrological combination.
 Deities made of stone or metal do not need to be changed (unless they are damaged), but wooden deities must be changed within a specific number of years and their power must be ritually transferred.
-Nabakalebar is about the transformation of the Puri temple and Odisha lords into a new body.
+Nabakalebar is about the transformation of the Puri temple and Universe lords into a new body.
 The new wooden idols of Jagannath, Balabhadra, Subhadra and Sudarshan are welcomed to the temple in celebration.
 The old idols are ritually buried in Koili Baikuntha in accordance with century-old Odia scriptures.